Rainy Thursday forecast — tackle it with these activities - NewsBreak

 Catch a movie: Not feeling the need to go all-out?
 A movie or other indoor entertainment can be a great down-day activity, letting you relax and be ready to seize the day when the clouds finally decide to part.

-Along with a rainy Thursday, here’s the rest of the four-day forecast for Briggsville:
+Along with a rainy Thursday, here’s the rest of the four-day forecast for Russell:

 Thursday, September 30